smasongarrison/syllabi/docs/0204_datascience.md

 ### Presentation {-}

-You will give one asynchronous presentation. approximately 10- minutes.
+You will give one presentation.
+This presentation will be approximately 10-minutes.
 This presentation is chance to practice a formal presentation in a relatively pressure-free setting).

 ### Labs  {-}

+There is (at least) one lab available per module.

 ### Portfolio  {-}